Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Introduction

-As mentioned earlier, the algorithms of \citet{derman2021twice,kumar2022efficient} are not applicable to the more realistic uncertainty sets we consider.
-Our \textbf{third contribution} is an algorithm $ \mathtt{DRVI } ~ \mathtt{L_P}$ (see Alg. \ref{alg:cvi-dro-infinite}, \ref{alg:cvi-dro-infinites}): for Distributionally Robust Value Iteration for $L_P$ in $sa-$ and $s$-rectangular case that solves exactly RMDPs in the case of valid robust transitions that belong to the simplex, contrary to \cite{kumar2022efficient}.
+Our \textbf{third contribution} is an algorithm $ \mathtt{DRVI } ~ \mathtt{L_P}$ (see Alg. \ref{alg:cvi-dro-infinite}, for Distributionally Robust Value Iteration for $L_P$ in $sa$rectangular case that solves exactly RMDPs in the case of valid robust transition that belongs to the simplex contrary to \cite{kumar2022efficient}.